 The API that supports AMQP 1.0 is a Python wrapper around the Apache Qpid C++ library.
-Just like the C++ library it supports both AMQP 0-10 and 1.0 protocols.
-This library is available in the $qpid_messaging$ package (or cqpid package in older Qpid versions).
+Just like the C++ library it supports 1.0 protocol.
+This library is available in the qpid_messaging package (or cqpid package in older Qpid versions).
 While the library interface is slightly different from the C++ library, it is using the same SSL implementation as the C++ API.
 Therefore, the certificate formats as well as the environment setup are identical.